sprvtelida/maplibre-gl-draw/docs/API.md

 ### `draw.render`

-Fired just after Draw calls `setData()` on the Mapbox GL JS map.
+Fired just after Draw calls `setData()` on the Maplibre GL JS map.
 This does not imply that the set data call has finished updating the map, just that the map is being updated.

 ### `draw.actionable`